matthew-jones-uk/internship-homework-2021/README.md

 ## Usage

 This is packaged with [Poetry](https://github.com/python-poetry/poetry), and so all dependencies can be installed with `poetry install`.
 No `requirements.txt` is given as there are no dependencies for normal usage, only pytest and black for development.
 The code is all formatted using [Black](https://github.com/psf/black).
-The main search can be used with a simple `from pexhomework import WordSearch`.
+The main `WordSearch` class can be used with a simple `from pexhomework import WordSearch`.

 ## The Problem